NHS Negligence Claims Solicitors: Suing the NHS

-The processing time of your request will depend on whether the other party accepts responsibility and the nature and healing time of your injury.
-As a general rule, claims relating to life-changing injuries, or those where it can take time to determine the long-term prognosis and lasting impact on the victim’s life, take longer than claims where a patient can recover quickly.
+Processing time of your request hinges on whether the other party accepts responsibility.
+Additionally, the nature of the injury and healing time of your injury are factors.
+As a general rule, claims relating to certain conditions take longer than those with a quicker recovery.
+These include:

 Who do I sue?

-Since the treatment you received was provided by the NHS, you will be suing the trust responsible.
+Since the medical care treatment comes from the NHS, you will be suing the trust responsible.

-Some parts of the timeline are legally defined.
-For example, the defendant has up to four months to perform their investigation and respond to your application for compensation, acknowledging or denying liability.
+Accordingly, some parts of the lawsuit timeline have a legal definition.
+For example, defendants have four months to investigate and respond to your application for compensation, acknowledging or denying liability.